 - Turn the engine off, and then check the oil level and correct it if necessary. - 12.
 Install the cowling.

 Coolant

 The coolant level should be checked before each ride.
+In addition, the coolbefore each ride.
 In addition, the coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.